Docker Cheat Sheet

 docker login REGISTRYLogin to a registry (Docker Hub if no host given)docker logout REGISTRYLogoutdocker tag IMAGE_NAME REGISTRY/REPO:TAGTag for a registry before pushdocker push REGISTRY/REPO:TAGPush to the registrydocker pull REGISTRY/REPO:TAGPull from a private registryCleanup and disk space

-docker system dfDisk usage by images, containers, volumes, build cachedocker system pruneRemove stopped containers, unused networks, dangling images, build cachedocker system prune -aAlso remove ALL unused images (not just dangling)docker system prune -a --volumesThe nuclear option: also wipes unused volumes (data loss)docker builder pruneBuildKit cache onlydocker image prune -aUnused images onlydocker container pruneStopped containers onlydocker network pruneUnused networks onlydocker volume pruneUnused volumes only (data loss potential)What to do next
+docker system dfDisk usage by images, containers, volumes, build cachedocker system pruneRemove stopped containers, unused networks, dangling images, build cachedocker system prune -aAlso remove ALL unused images (not just dangling)docker system prune -a --volumesThe nuclear option: also wipes unused volumes (data loss)docker builder pruneBuildKit cache onlydocker image prune -aUnused images onlydocker container pruneStopped containers onlydocker network pruneUnused networks onlydocker volume pruneUnused volumes only (data loss potential)Docker has a wide CLI surface but the part you actually use day to day is small.
+This is the working set I reach for: images, container lifecycle, run flags, exec and logs, build, networks, volumes, Compose, registry, and the prune commands that keep a host from filling up.
+Generic placeholders like IMAGE_NAME, CONTAINER_NAME, HOST_PORT, VOLUME_NAME are swappable from the input above the cheat sheet, so you can type IMAGE_NAME=postgres:16, HOST_PORT=5432 and every example below updates in place.

 For the longer-form pieces this cheat sheet references: